gedejong/avida-wiki/The-Analyze-File.md

   [<span class="cmdargopt">lineage=0</span>]
 </strong></dt>
 <dd>
-  Creates an <a href="events.html">events file</a> which acts much like the one produced by WRITE_INJECT_EVENTS, but injects two populations (from the given batches), separates the populations at update 0 (via SeverGridRow grid_side), and joins them at the given join_UD.
+  Creates an <a href="The-events-file">events file</a> which acts much like the one produced by WRITE_INJECT_EVENTS, but injects two populations (from the given batches), separates the populations at update 0 (via SeverGridRow grid_side), and joins them at the given join_UD.
 Organisms from batch_A are injected starting at cell id 0; organisms from